JAForbes/z4/streams.md

 ## Taking advantage of the fact state is mutable and centralized

-Because Z4 state is mutable and centralized, you can do crazy things when trying to interop with other libraries.
+Because Zed state is mutable and centralized, you can do crazy things when trying to interop with other libraries.
 For example, using JS getter/setters

 Let's revise the above example: